 1.19 In May 2020 the Neighbourhood Plan, as amended following the Pre-Submission Consultation, was submitted to West Suffolk Council.
 A further round of consultation took place between 10 June and 19 August 2020, followed by the Examination of the Plan by an Independent Examiner.
 The Examiner recommended that some changes were made to the Neighbourhood Plan in order that it could proceed to a Parish Referendum.
+The Parish Referendum took place on 6 May 2021.

-Map 2 - Sites proposed by landowners for potential housing
+landowners for potential housing